Approved by the Transportation Policy Committee on December 11, 2024

 Policy

-The American Society of Civil Engineers (ASCE) supports innovative financing programs for transportation projects and advocates making programs available in all states.
-Additionally, the states and federal government should make every effort to develop new programs and/or additional flexibility in innovative procurement approaches.
+The American Society of Civil Engineers (ASCE) supports innovative financing programs for transportation projects infrastructure and advocates making programs available in all states.
+Additionally, federal, state, and local government agencies should make every effort to develop new programs and/or additional flexibility in innovative procurement approaches.

 ASCE supports innovative mechanisms to procure and/or finance transportation projects, including, but not limited to: